 LEGOLAND Florida Restaurants

 LEGOLAND Florida does not disappoint in the food category.
-We LOVE the fun theming, atmosphere and selection, like at Firehouse Ice Cream in LEGO City.
+We LOVE the fun theming, atmosphere and selection, including Firehouse Ice Cream in LEGO City.
 There's truly something for everyone, whether you're in the mood for burgers, fried chicken or paninis.
 Dad's favorite is Pepper & Roni's Pizza Stop, because he says it looks just like the one they had in an old LEGO computer game he used to play.
 I've gotta admit, that's pretty cool.

 Another dining highlight is Granny's Apple Fries, a LEGOLAND original!
 You KNOW if a restaurant only sells one thing, it must be pretty amazing.
 Cinnamon sugar coats warm Granny Smith apple fries with whipped cream and caramel dipping sauce.
-Of course, our favorite variation is a la mode — we frogs are strong believers in ice cream being included wherever possible!
+Of course, our favorite variation is à la mode — we frogs are strong believers in ice cream being included wherever possible!